eerimoq/mqttools/README.rst

 MQTT tools in Python 3.7 and later.

-Features:
+Both the client and the broker implments MQTT version 5.0 using ``asyncio``.

-- MQTT 5.0 client using ``asyncio``.
+Client features:

-- Subscribe to and publish QoS level 0 messages.
+- Subscribe to and publish QoS level 0 topics.

 - Broker session resume (or clean start support) for less initial communication.